Dockerfiles and fly.toml

 bin/rails generate dockerfile --fullstaq --jemalloc

 At some point you may find that you need more memory.
 There are two types: real and virtual.
 Real is faster, but more expensive.
-Virtual is slower and often times free.
+Virtual is slower but free.

 To scale your app to 1GB of real memory, use: